 Butter or margarine

-If you are not handy with a spatula, cover the egg as it fries with a lid from a pot instead of turning it over.
+- If you're not handy with a spatula, cover the egg as it fries with a lid from a pot instead of turning it over.
 The egg will cook on both sides under the heat of the lid.

-Do not fry the egg on high-heat.
+- Don't fry the egg on high-heat.
 The higher the heat, the more likely the egg is to burn and stick to the frying pan.